 IIluminators for industrial vision systems: features of VEA solutions

 The technology that makes the difference

 - Thickness of each module only 12.5 mm

 - Very light (from 37 g), it can be mounted directly on robotic arms.

-- It does not require external brackets, it is mounted between the optics and the camera.
+- Self-supporting: does not require external brackets, mounts between the lens and the camera.

 - Designed to withstand vibrations over 10 G.